aasher2/Rotor_Temp_prj/README.md

-# csu_thermocouple
+# Welcome!

-This is a robust repository that includes all documents and links used in the design of our senior design project.
+We created this repository in case another team were to bring this project to completion.
+All necessary documents and many useful links are provided.